sumup/sumup-android-sdk/README.md

 This is a sample application for the SumUp Android SDK.

-**Caution: Alpha version - All APIs and dependencies are subject to change!**
+**Note: Alpha version - All APIs and dependencies are subject to change**

 ##How to use the SDK